 Step 3

-In a medium bowl, whisk together the flour, baking powder, baking soda, salt and cinnamon.
-Add the dry ingredients to the mixer bowl, stirring on low speed just until combined.
-Next, add in the crushed cereal and stir
+In a medium bowl or large bowl, whisk together the flour, baking powder, baking soda, salt and cinnamon.
+Add the dry ingredients to the stand mixer bowl, stirring on low speed just until combined.
+Next, add in the crushed cereal and stir.

 Step 4